GamingLiamStudios/GLang/README.md

 ### Bootstrap

-A Minimal Implementation of the GLang Compiler, written in C. Should support the minimum amount of the language to compile the Self-Hosted Compiler.
+A Minimal Implementation of the GLang Compiler, written in Rust (cause C/C++ is annoying).
+Should support the minimum amount of the language to compile the Self-Hosted Compiler.

 ## Language Grammar